-demonstrated that carproten is well tolerated in dogs after oral administration.
-In target animal safety studies, carprofen was administered orally to healthy Beagle dogs at 1, 3, and 5 mgnb twice daily (1, 3 and 5 times the recommended total daily dose) for 42 consecutive days with no significant adverse reactions.
-Serum albumin for a single female dog receiving 5 mg/lb twice daily decreased to 2.1 g/dL after 2 weeks of treatment, returned to the pretreatment value (2.6 g/dL) after 4 weeks of treatment, and was 2.3 g/dL at the final 6-week evaluation.
+In target animal safety studies, carprofen was administered orally to healthy Beagle dogs at 1, 3, and 5 mg/lb twice daily (1, 3 and 5 times the recommended total daily dose) for 42 consecutive days with no significant adverse reactions.
+Serum albumin for a single female dog receiving 5 mg/lb twice daily decreased to 2.1 g/dL after 2 weeks of treatment, returned to the pre-treatment value (2.6 g/dL) after 4 weeks of treatment, and was 2.3 g/dL at the final 6-week evaluation.
 Over the 6-week treatment period, black or bloody stools were observed in 1 dog (1 incident) treated with 1 mg/lb twice daily and in 1 dog (2 incidents) treated with 3 mg/lb twice daily.
 Redness of the colonic mucosa was observed in 1 male that received 3 mg/lb twice daily.

-colonic induces a was observed in 1 male mat received 3 might wice daily.
 Two of 8 dogs receiving 10 mg/lb orally twice daily (10 times the recommended total daily dose) for 14 days exhibited hypoalbuminemia.
 The mean albumin level in the dogs receiving this dose was lower (2.38 g/dL) than each of 2 placebo control groups (2.88 and 2.93 g/dL, respectively).
 Three incidents of black or bloody stool were observed in 1 dog.
 Five of 8 dogs exhibited reddened areas of duodenal mucosa on gross pathologic examination.
-Histologic examination of these areas revealed no evidence of ulceration, but did show minimal congestion of the lamina propria in 2 of the 5 doos. the 5 dogs
+Histologic examination of these areas revealed no evidence of ulceration, but did show minimal congestion of the lamina propria in 2 of the 5 dogs.

 In separate safety studies lasting 13 and 52 weeks, respectively, dogs were administered orally up to 11.4 mg/lb/day (5.7 times the recommended total daily dose of 2 mg/lb) of carprofen.
 In both studies, the drug was well tolerated clinically by all of the animals.
 No gross or histologic changes were seen in any of the treated animals.
-In both studies, dogs receiving the highest doses had average increases in serum Lalanine aminotransferase (ALT) of approximately 20 I U.
+In both studies, dogs receiving the highest doses had average increases in serum L-alanine aminotransferase (ALT) of approximately 20 IU.

 In the 52-week study, minor dermatologic changes occurred in dogs in each of the treatment groups but not in the control dogs.
 The changes were described as slight redness or rash and were diagnosed as non-specific dermatitis.
-The possibility exists that these mild lesions were treatment related, but no dose relationship was observed.
+The possibility exists $that \, these \, mild \, lesions \, were \, treatment \, related, \, but \, no \, dose \, relationship \, was \, observed.$

-tecties of rash and were diagnosed as indispendix certification.
-The possionity exists that these mild lesions were treatment related, but no dose relationship was observed.
-Clinical field studies were conducted with 549 dogs of different breeds at the recommended oral doses for 14 days (297 dogs were included in a study evaluating 1 mg/lb twice daily and 252 dogs were included in a separate study evaluating 2 mg/lb once daily).
-In both studies the drug was clinically well tolerated and the incidence of clinical adverse reactions for carprofen-treated animals was no higher than placebotreated animals (placebo contained inactive ingredients found in carprofen).
-For animals receiving 1 mg/lb twice daily, the mean post-treatment serum ALT values were 11 IU greater and 9 IU less than per-treatment values for dogs receiving carprofen and placebo, respectively.
-Differences were not statistically significant.
-For animals receiving 2 mg/lb once daily, the mean post-treatmentserumALT values were 4.5 IU greater and 0.9 IU less than pre-treatment values for dogs receiving carprofen and placebo, respectively.
-In the latter study, 3 carprofen-treated dogs developed a 3-fold or greater increase in (ALT) and/or (ASD during the course of therapy.
-One placebotreated dog had a greater than 2-fold increase in ALT.
+Clinical field studies were conducted with 549 dogs of different breeds at the recommended oral doses for 14 days (297 dogs callicat hed studies were conducted with 3-9 acceptance to a coops of uninerin bleeds at the recommendated of a tosses for 14 advs (29 dougs of the conduction of the conducti values for dough everling carpiner and placed, respectively.
+In the latter study, 3 calphorer-related dough everliped a "article for greater increase in (ALT) and/or (AST) during the course of therapy.
+One placebo-treated dough and a greater than 2-fold increase in ALT.
 None of these animals showed clinical signs associated with laboratory value changes.
 Changes in the clinical laboratory values (hematology and clinical chemistry) were not considered clinically significant.
 The 1 mg/lb twice daily course of therapy was repeated as needed at 2-week intervals in 244 dogs, some for as long as 5 years.